Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Unit Testing and its Subtasks

 Consequently, when measuring $\left|0\right>$, the outcome is always 0.
 Hence, if a measurement result of 1 occurs, it indicates that the output state is not $\left|+\right>$.
-This approach, known as \textit{deterministic-in-one-side} judgment, avoids the need for repeated iterations too many times and enhances efficiency.
-The relation (\ref{equ:HPlusEq0}) serves as an effective means of verifying the output state $\left|+\right>$.
-In fact, several \textit{quantum runtime assertion} methods~\cite{li2020projection,liu2020quantum,DBLP:conf/hpca/LiuZ21} are built upon this idea of deterministic-in-one-side relations.
-As this method involves transforming the target state into a simple classical state, such as $\left|0\right>$, it can also be called \textit{transform-based checking}.
+In fact, several \textit{quantum runtime assertion} methods~\cite{li2020projection,liu2020quantum,DBLP:conf/hpca/LiuZ21} are built upon this idea of deterministic-in-one-side relations, which involves transforming the target state into a simple classical state, such as $\left|0\right>$.
+In this paper, we refer to such a method as \textit{transform-based checking} for easy description.
+Actually, transform-based checking related to $\left|0\right>$ is equivalent to measuring the target state on another basis.

 Generally, transform-based checking involves finding relations between the target quantum state and states that are easy to check.
 Here, we discuss the relations between pure states.
 Suppose that the expected output state is a pure state $\left|\psi_{eo}\right>$, which can be obtained by applying a simple unitary operation on an all-zero state, i.e., there exists a unitary operation $U_{eo}$ such that $\left|\psi_{eo}\right> = U_{eo}\left|0\ldots0\right>$.
 If the practical output is $\left|\psi_{eo}\right>$, applying $U_{eo}^{-1}$ on it will result in an all-zero state; otherwise will not.
 The measurement result for the all-zero state is always 0, and the state will not be changed.
 From a testing perspective, $U_{eo}^{-1}$ is the inverse variant of $U_{eo}$ and can be easily implemented as long as $U_{eo}$ can be easily implemented.
-Compared to converting the output into a probability distribution, the most significant advantage of this method is that only one run is needed to obtain correct detection results with high probability.
-However, the disadvantage is that it is feasible only when a simple $U_{eo}$ of the expected state exists.
+Compared to converting the output into a probability distribution, the most significant advantage of this method is that since it uses the deterministic-in-one-side property, it needs only a few runs to obtain correct detection results with high probability.
+However, the disadvantage is that it is feasible only when a simple $U_{eo}^{-1}$ of the expected state exists.
 If the implementation of $U_{eo}^{-1}$ is complex, this method may also be impractical.
-Example~\ref{example:qftoutput} provides a method to check the output of the QFT program under classical input states.
+Example~\ref{example:qftoutput} shows how to check the output of the QFT program under classical input states.